cross-seed/cross-seed.org/docs/basics/options.md

 :::caution Be Advised

-qBittorrent users using an external program or script, such as qbit_manage, to force AutoTMM on torrents (e.g. to apply share limits automatically) will need to enable `flatLinking` or modify your workflow accordingly.
+qBittorrent users using an external program or script, such as qbit_manage, will need extra considerations for `flatLinking: false`.

 [**Read more about specific usage**](../v6-migration.md#new-folder-structure-for-links)